 With Westpac remaining steadfast, it’s not unlikely RAMS will do the same.

-*Data accurate as at 15 November 2019.
+*Data accurate as at 18 May 2020.
 Rates based on a savings balance of $10,000.
 Introductory bonus interest rates not included.
 Sorted by total interest rate, then by provider name (A-Z).
+Refer to providers' websites for bonus rate conditions.

 With just a few days left in July, there’s still time for savings accounts to have their rates changed.